jquery/jquery/README.md

 npm run build:all
 ```

-This will create all of the variants that jQuery includes in a release, including `jquery.js`, `jquery.slim.js`, `jquery.module.js`, and `jquery.slim.module.js` along their associated minified files and sourcemaps.
+This will create all of the variants that jQuery includes in a release, including `jquery.js` and `jquery.slim.js` along their associated minified files and sourcemaps.

-`jquery.module.js` and `jquery.slim.module.js` are [ECMAScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) that export `jQuery` and `$` as named exports are placed in the `dist-module/` directory rather than the `dist/` directory.

 ## Building a Custom jQuery